nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

 What Else Could Be Going On?
 ============================

-I am making the case that, in face of popular opinion, blowing a 20-point lead has about the same chances as blowing an 18-point lead in the past.
-That two-point shift is significant but I don't think matches what `I see people saying about leads these days
+Blowing a 20-point lead now has about the same chances as blowing a 17 or 18-point lead in the past.
+This two to three point shift is significant but I don't think matches what `I see people saying about leads these days
 <https://www.reddit.com/r/nba/comments/1cc2qqv/dumb_question_is_blowing_a_20_point_lead_that_bad/>`_.

 So I just want to consider a few points that I think are useful when thinking about this issue:

+* Sometimes people refer to the increase in percent chance, which is large, but overall the percent shift is not dramatic enough to support the narrative.
+For example, the percent of times a team came back from 15 or more down is about 12.8% recently compared to 9.2% in the past.
+While that's an increase of about 40%, I don't think having a 12.8% chance versus a 9.2% change gives you a markedly different feeling about the game.
+If you :ref:`compare that to the 8 point shift graph
+  <what-an-8-point-shift-looks-like>`, here the percent chance is about 34% for a top
+  10 team to comeback 15 or more against a bottom ten team over the last 8 years.
+That is dramatic and would warrant the kind of talk of "a 15 point lead doesn't matter anymore".

 * Scoring is up dramatically. :ref:`The median score is 111 points in the modern era
   <comparing-occurs-eras>` as compared to 97 in the past: a 14-point shift.
-Also, teams
+Also,
-  getting down 30 or more points happens 60% more often and teams getting down 20 or more points happens 30% more now than in the past.
+  :ref:`teams getting down <comparing-occurs-eras-max-points-down>` 30 or more points happens 60% more often and teams getting down 20 or more points happens 30% more now than in the past.

-* However, the fact that teams can score more quickly does not automatically lead to the conclusion that big comebacks should be more probable: if you are down and can score quickly, so can your opponent and keep you down.
+  However, the fact that teams can score more quickly does not automatically lead to the conclusion that big comebacks should be more probable: if you are down and can score quickly, so can your opponent and keep you down.
 So while points are a little easier to come by, this effect is offset by the counter fact that they are also a little easier to give up.

 * I do think part of the problem is `availability bias
   <https://www.simplypsychology.org/availability-heuristic.html>`_: that is, things
-  that happen recently, especially ones you've witnessed personally, lead to the false conclusion that they are happening more often than in the past.
+  that happen recently, especially ones you've witnessed personally, lead to the untrue conclusion that they are happening more often than in the past.
 An example of this phenomenon is that after people hear about a plane crash in the news, they think that plane crashes are getting more common.
 After personally watching a series of garbage time games recently, I got to thinking "for sure this is an increasing phenomenon".
-  :ref:`But when I look at the data <comparing-occurs-eras>` it's almost constant (there are slightly more large deficit games but this is offset by a 2-point shift in a team's chances of coming back).
+  :ref:`But when I look at the data <comparing-occurs-eras-garbage-time>` it's almost constant (there are slightly more large deficit games but this is offset by a 2-point shift in a team's chances of coming back).

 * I do want to compare the average size and min/max size of runs between the two eras.
   It may be that large swings are much more common, leading to a perception of increased chances of coming back.
 But here again, if it's an option for you to go on a run, it's also an option for your opponent.
 For another day.

 .. _supplemental: